 - If faculty members approve an appeal, they will communicate the new assignment score to the student and directly update the score on Canvas.
-If the grade appeal is for post-end-of-term score changes, after the faculty member communicates the new assignment score to the student, the faculty member will then proceed with submitting a grade change process form to the Registrar’s Office so that students’ transcripts can reflect the updated course grade.
+If the grade appeal is for post-end-of-term score changes, after the faculty member communicates the new assignment score to the student, the faculty member will consult with the department chair, communicate the new assignment score to the student, and the department chair will submit a grade change process form to the Registrar’s Office (after notifying the dean) so that students’ transcripts can reflect the updated course grade.

-- If faculty members deny the appeal and students would like to appeal that decision, students may appeal to the Office of the Provost, Teacher Preparation, by emailing email@example.com requesting the decision be reviewed.
+If faculty members deny the appeal and students would like to appeal that decision, students may appeal to the chair of the department for the course by emailing firstname.lastname@example.org and requesting the decision be reviewed.
 The senior instructional lead (dean or department chair) will review the case and notify the student of the final determination.
 Students will receive notice from the senior instructional lead (dean or department chair) of the status of their appeal within one week.
-If the senior instructional lead (dean or department chair) approves the appeal, the senior instructional lead (dean or department chair) will work with the professor of the course to update the score directly on Canvas for interim grade appeals or proceeds with the grade-change process for post-end-of-term score changes.
+If the senior instructional lead (dean or department chair) approves the appeal, the senior instructional lead (dean or department chair) will work with the professor of the course to update the score directly on Canvas for interim grade appeals or proceed with the grade-change process for post-end-of-term score changes.